dk107dk/cdocs/README.md

 # you can configure defaults to point to a file to return if a doc is not found. if not configured, the response to a path that doesn't exist is None.
 [defaults]
    notfound = internal/404
-# format section currently only used to indicate the extension of files found using /x/y/z paths
+# format section indicates the extensions found using /x/y/z paths. 'ext' is the default. others are named by their roots. the formats and accepts sections should agree, excepting where accepts is 'cdocs'
 [formats]
    ext = xml
+   internal = gif,png,jpeg
-# filenames section lets you change the names of the tokens and labels files, set the name anchor char (hashmark), and the on the fly concatination char (plus)
+# filenames section lets you change the names of the tokens and labels files, set the name anchor char (hashmark), and the on the fly concatenation char (plus)
 [filenames]
    tokens = tokens.json
    labels = labels.json